thanhnguyen-aws/Strata/CONTRIBUTING.md

 closing the goal, it should always be converted to a `simp only [X, Y, Z]` call.

-* **External Dependencies**: Do not introduce any new external dependencies into the codebase -- be mindful of what you import.
+* **External Dependencies**: Do not introduce any unnecessary new external dependencies into the codebase -- be mindful of what you import.
 Exceptions are possible, but only when absolutely necessary.

 * **Documentation**: Add relevant documentation and comments to your code.
 Please refer to the [Syntactic Style